Faculty: Health, Medicine and Social Care

 Category: Nursing and midwifery

-At university, students have lots opportunity to get involved - including joining societies.
+Students have lots opportunity to get involved in university life – including joining student-led societies.

-In order to organise all of our events for the year we decided to hold a meeting all together to discuss what we wanted to do throughout the year.
+In order to organise all of our events for the year we decided to hold a meeting to discuss what we wanted to do.
 We came up with the following ideas.

-- A give it a go quiz - we wanted to hold a quiz so that everyone could get together at the end of the academic year and have some fun.
+- Give it a go quiz: an opportunity for everyone could get together at the end of the academic year and have some fun.
 It went really well!

-- A trip to the Florence Nightingale museum- we want to organise a trip to this museum as we feel it would be beneficial to learn about the history of nursing and how it will affect our careers in the future.
+- Trip to the Florence Nightingale museum: we feel this would be beneficial to learn about the history of nursing and how it will affect our careers in the future.

-- A guest speakers day – we want to invite professionals into the university to talk about their experiences within healthcare and how we can use their experiences within our careers.
+- Guest speakers day: inviting professionals into the University to talk about their experiences in healthcare and how we can use their experiences in our careers.

-- A medical ball- we would like to work towards organising a party to celebrate all of our successes at the end of the year.
-We are starting to look into this and will be fundraising in order to organise this.
+- Medical ball: organising a party to celebrate all of our successes at the end of the year.
+We will be fundraising in order to organise this.

 If I was to give students three tips about running a society I would say: